buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElementAssembly.md

 ### Spatial Containment

-The IfcElementAssembly should have a relationship for its containment in the hierachical spatial structure of the project.
+The IfcElementAssembly should have a relationship for its containment in the hierarchical spatial structure of the project.
 Only if the IfcElementAssembly is itself a part of another assembly this relationship should be omitted.

 #### IfcBuildingStorey